ethteck/pokemonsnap/README.md

 # pokemonsnap

 A WIP decomp of Pokemon Snap.

 Note: To use this repository, you must already have a rom for the game.

 For Python dependencies:
-`pip3 install -r requirements.txt`
+`pip3 install -U -r requirements.txt`

 ## To use